dStern98/Redbubble_Scraper/ReadMe.md

 Under the hood, the Selenium scraper reads the src property for each img tag in the search results.
 The images for a given search are all then requested asyncronously using `HTTPX` and `asyncio.gather`.
 The response bytes are then written to the OS as described above using the PIL module.
 A helpful file called `search_results.json` is always created after running the scraper.
 This file contains all of the metadata for each search required for the HTTPX requests. `search_results.json` is never read by the code, it is purely for convenience and book keeping.
+An example `search_results.json` and corresponding `config.json` file has been pushed to Github.

 # Directions